top of page

 56247860_990676925170_5510704063110447104_n.jpg

-Indigenous studies, settler colonialism, environmental justice, climate change, grassroots activism, Indigenous sovereignty, resource extraction and infrastructure, food studies, queer Indigenous feminism, decolonizing methodologies.
+Indigenous studies, environmental justice, climate change, grassroots activism, Indigenous sovereignty, resource extraction and infrastructure, food studies, queer Indigenous feminism, anti-colonial methodologies, Indigenous ancestral tattooing

 (undergraduate)